SEARCH

 IV:

-Initial reconstitution should be prepared as soon as possible before use although solutions reconstituted with water for injection are stable for 8 hours at 25 degrees or 24 hours at 4 degrees.
+Reconstitute each vial with 19 mL of water for injection to make a total volume of 20 mL (approximate concentration 50 mg/mL).
+Initial reconstitution should be prepared as soon as possible before use.
+Solutions reconstituted with water for injection are stable for 3 hours at 25 degrees.

 Compatible with the following IV fluids: